martygubar/bds-getting-started/lab-prepare/prepare-for-bds.md

 * Click **Generate Secret Key**.
     * Give the secret key a name and click **Generate Secret Key**
     * Save the generated secret key.
 It will not be shown again.
 Click **Close**
     * A new secret key is created.
-Copy the **Access Key** associated with that secret key
+Copy the **Access Key** associated with that secret key and save it.

 ### Generate an API Signing Key
 Run the following commands to generate the public/private key pair in PEM format.
 The steps below work in Linux and Macos environments - see the documentation for [Windows environments](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).